 This course is designed as an introduction to folk for young people aged 11-16 (ie secondary school, KS 3 & 4).
 Prior musical experience is essential, and all acoustic instruments are welcome, but it’s OK if you’re new to folk.
 If you’re a pianist, you’ll need to bring a keyboard and power supply with you so that you can take part.

 It’s intensive and hard work at times, but we guarantee you’ll have fun too and make new friends.
-And if you’re hooked on folk, you can come to our Summer ‘Intermediate’ Young Halsway Week which culminates in performances at Sidmouth Folk Week!
+If you come away hooked on folk, you might be invited to join us on the Halsway Young Folk ‘Intermediate’ Week in the summer, which culminates in performances at Sidmouth Folk Week!